 They knock out the breezy fun of ‘Let Love In’, and they’re done.
 It’s a set that’s fresh, powerful,

 and well balanced.
 Most importantly though, it lives up to the moment by delivering that sense of communion and release that we’ve all missed through much of the last couple of years.
 As my better half put it, it was joyous.

 Support band The Damn Truth hail from Canada, which is a hell of a long way to come to pitch

-up in Glasgow on a dismally rain-sodden evening, then get yourselves onstage to face a still relatively thin audience who are still not properly in the mood.
+up in Glasgow on a dismally rain-sodden evening, then get yourselves onstage to face a still relatively thin audience who aren't yet properly in the mood.
 Fair play to ‘em though, they set about the task with a will, right from the drum-pummelling intro to ‘This Is Who We Are Now’.

 |Lee-la Baum of The Damn Truth gives it big licks|